ibm-cloud-docs/containers/cs_worker_plan.md

 For more storage solutions, see [Planning highly available persistent storage](/docs/containers?topic=containers-storage_planning#storage_planning).

 **What SDS flavors can I order?**</br>
 Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
-To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone> --provider <infrastructure_provider>`.
+To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone>`.
 You can also review available [bare metal](#bm) or [VM](#vm) flavors.

 Choose a flavor, or machine type, with the right storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.